NavidBinAhmed/agentic_ai_using_groq_API/README.md

 # Agentic AI Using Groq and Phidata API
-Agentic AI application that demonstrates the creation of two AI agents for analysing the financial status and latest news for stock market.
-These multi-agents are able to levarage large language models to provide a recommendation to the users as a combined AI agent to buy and sell stocks.
+Agentic AI application that demonstrates the development of two AI agents for assessing the financial status and latest news for stock market analysis.
+These AI agents leverage large language models to provide recommendations to users as combined AI agent for buying and selling stocks.

 The agents are capable to interact with a wide range of sources, tools and language model to gather and combine information and provide recommendations instantly.